Wyoming Seminary: Campus

 Wyoming Seminary is split between a Lower School and Upper School campus.
 The Upper School campus has many buildings that accommodate day students and boarders.
 Sprague Hall, on the corner of Market and N. Sprague Streets, is the main academic building.
 Nesbitt Hall, a science center, and the Back Campus act as the primary social center of the campus.
 The "SNOOK," or Sem Nook, is also located here.
 The Pettebone-Dickson Student Center, located on N. Maple Avenue, includes sports and administrative facilities.
-The Carpenter Athletic Center is home to two gyms, a pool, several fitness studios, and the Charles Lull Tennis Center.
-Klassner Field and Nesbitt Stadium are located on the outskirts of campus.

 Wyoming Seminary has many housing facilities for boarders.
 Upper-level boys reside in Carpenter Hall, while upper-level girls are in Swetland, Fleck, and Darte Halls.
-Most first-year and PGs also live in these buildings.
+Most first-year and Post-Grads (PGs) live in these buildings.
 The Buckingham Performing Arts Center, established in 1975, holds many classrooms and an auditorium.
 New to the campus in 2014 is the Kirby Center for the Performing Arts.
 The Stettler Learning and Resource Center houses admissions and the Kirby Library.
 The Great Hall is located on Wyoming Avenue and separate from campus, mainly used for sports and wrestling facilities.
 A walkway connects the building to the rest of the campus.

-The Lower School is mainly in one building, aside from back campus fields and a toddler learning center.
+The Lower School is mainly in one building, aside from a toddler learning center.